SpotX-Official/SpotX/README.md

 <h1>Possible problems:</h1>

+<h3>How do I go back to the previous version of the client ?</h3>

+  If you have problems with the patch after upgrading the client version, then use this [tool](https://github.com/amd64fox/Rollback-Spotify) to revert back to the working    version.
+ * * *
 <h3>Outdated versions of PowerShell</h3>

   If you are using Windows 7 or Windows 8.1, there may be errors in the installation process due to an outdated version of NET Framework and PowerShell.